Baroshem/nuxt3-algolia-storyblok/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 with Storyblok CMS and Algolia Search (incl. automatic indexing)

+This is a demo repository for an article in Dev.to.

 We recommend to look at the [documentation](https://v3.nuxtjs.org).